 How To Make A Mask

 There are various mask types and designs so the ways and steps in making them are different.
 The most important thing is to make sure your nose and mouth are covered.
 The below face mask template or illustrations of the mask will guide you through creating your fabric face mask.
-To start making a maks / mascarilla for yourself and loved ones download your FREE PDF face mask pattern before starting to make your mask.
+To start making a maks / mascarilla for yourself and loved ones download your PDF face mask pattern before starting to make your mask.